Takeo Spikes: Cincinnati Bengals

-Spikes entered the 1998 NFL Draft and was drafted in the first round by the Cincinnati Bengals.
+Spikes entered the 1998 NFL draft and was selected in the first round by the Cincinnati Bengals.
 In his rookie season he started all preseason games and all regular season games.
 He became the first rookie to lead the Bengals in tackles since James Francis led them in 1990.
 He also led the team by total snaps played on offense and defense, which added up to 997.

 In 1999, he was the team captain, playing in all his games as a Right Inside Linebacker and a Right Linebacker.
 He forced four fumbles and recovered four, leading the team in fumble recoveries as well.

 In 2000, he played every game as a Right Linebacker and recorded 128 tackles.
 He passed the 100 tackle mark for the third straight time and led the team in tackles and fumble recoveries.

 In 2001, Spikes started at RLB for all of the 15 games he played that season.
 He once again led the team in solo and total tackles in the 2001 campaign.
 Spikes missed Game 5 because of his father's death.
 Spikes dedicated the season, and the remainder of his professional career to his father.
 He wrote his dad's name on the tape he wrapped around his wrists for the remaining 12 games of the season.

 The 2002 season was his final season with the Bengals, as he played all 16 games.
 In his tenure with the Bengals, he played 79 of a possible 80 games, missing only one for his father's funeral.
 He led the team in solo and total tackles once again and scored his second defensive TD by way of fumble recovery.
 Following the season, Spikes was given the designated player tag making him a restricted free agent.
 After not finishing better than 6–10 during any of his seasons in Cincinnati, Spikes stated he rather sign with a playoff contender.
 (However, the Bills did not make the playoffs for the entire 2000s decade, while the Bengals went 11–5 and won their division in 2005).